Discrete triangulated categories: Discreteness with respect to t-structures

-A (co-)t-structure $(\sX,\sY)$ is \emph{bounded} if $\bigcup_{n\in \IZ} \Sigma^n \sX = \sD = \bigcup_{n \in \IZ} \Sigma^n \sY$.
-If a t-structure is bounded, then it can be reconstructed from its heart.
-As we only deal with bounded t-structures in this note, we will specify them by their hearts.
-For brevity, we will simply say `bounded heart' to mean a full abelian subcategory which is the heart of a bounded t-structure.
-Recall that to any t-structure in a triangulated category, there are associated truncation (or cohomology) functors.
-Below, we denote these by $H^i\colon\sD\to\sH$ for a heart $\sH\subset\sD$.
+Bounded t-structures can be reconstructed from their hearts.
+In this note, we only deal with bounded t-structures, and we will simply say `bounded heart' to mean a full abelian subcategory which is the heart of a bounded t-structure.
+Background on t-structures can be found in, for example, \cite[\S 10.1]{KS}.

 \begin{definition} Let $\sD$ be a Hom-finite, Krull--Schmidt $\kk$-linear triangulated category admitting bounded t-structures. \begin{enumerate}[label=(\arabic*)] \item Let $\sH$ be the heart of a bounded t-structure.
 Then $\sD$ is said to be \emph{discrete with respect to $\sH$}, or \emph{$\sH$-discrete}, if for every group valued function $v\colon\IZ\to K_0(\sD)$, the set of objects $\{D\in\sD \mid [H^i(D)] = v(i) \in K_0(\sD) ~\forall i\in\IZ\}$ is finite. \item $\sD$ is said to have \emph{finite hearts} if the heart of any bounded t-structure in $\sD$ has only finitely many indecomposable objects. \end{enumerate} \end{definition}